CCA Guidelines for Outdoor Seating Conditional Use Applications

 Establishments will be responsible for maintaining a clean and safe area.
 Any trash generated by the use of the outdoor seating, whether it originates from the patron or the establishment shall be cleaned up by the establishment.
 Trash from outdoor seating that lands anywhere outside the defined outdoor seating area is still the responsibility of the establishment, and must be removed promptly.

 Outdoor seating does not allow the sidewalk to be closed to non-patrons.
-A minimum of 6 feet of space needs to be maintained between the curb and any obstruction that is part of the outdoor seating, both while the seating is being used, and when the seating in storage mode.
+A minimum passageway of at least of 6 feet needs to be maintained either on the outside between the outdoor seating facilities and the adjacent curb or on the inside between the outdoor seating facilities and the adjacent building, both while the seating is being used, and when the seating in storage mode.

 Four-top tables should be rectangular, not round.
 Two-top tables can be of any shape.